 Figure 4(a): Overall baseline suitability map (b) RCP-4.5 scenario map (c) RCP-8.5 scenario map

 Under the RCP 8.5 scenario, the suitability analysis for surface irrigation in the study area also revealed significant changes compared to the baseline period.
 The highly suitable area decreased to 201,393.00(13.50%) hectares, a reduction of 2.73%.
 The moderately suitable area also decreased to 448,733.44(30.08%) hectares, a decline of 7.05%.
 Conversely, the marginally suitable area increased to 760,370.46(50.97%) hectares, a rise of 7.25%, and the area not suitable increased to 81,303.10(5.45%) hectares, a rise of 2.53%.
-These results indicate a shift in suitability, with a notable increase in both marginally suitable and not suitable areas (Figure 4c, Table 7).
+These results indicate a shift in suitability, with a notable increase in both marginally suitable and unsuitable areas (Figure 4c, Table 7).

 DISCUSSION

 In determining the performance level of the GCM model based on Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE), the level of predictive accuracy of performance was good.
 The MAE, which varied from 0.69 to 0.79, showed that the model predictions were slightly different from actual values.
 Likewise, the RMSE, which varied from 1.01 to 1.23, showed significant error, supporting the validity of the model.
-The Pearson Correlation Coefficient (CC) of 1.0, as anticipated, reflected linear correlation among the observed and predicted values, validating the strength of the model.
+The Pearson Correlation Coefficient (CC) of 1.0, as anticipated, reflected a linear correlation between the observed and predicted values, validating the strength of the model.
 The findings concur with Pham et al. (2020), whose high accuracy also resulted when predictive models were used in comparative hydrological and climatic evaluations.

 Land suitability analysis for surface irrigation under a changing climate was extremely spatially variable.
-Nine most important factors (temperature, rainfall, soil type, slope, drainage, land use/cover, distance from rivers, altitude, and topography) were utilized to compute suitability by the application of weighted approach.
+Nine most important factors (temperature, rainfall, soil type, slope, drainage, land use/cover, distance from rivers, altitude, and topography) were utilized to compute suitability by the application of a weighted approach.
 The findings revealed that the eastern region of Kilosa district was the most suitable place for surface irrigation.
 The climatic conditions of the area, such as high precipitation and proximity to large water bodies (Mkondoa and Wami rivers), played a major role in enhancing its irrigation potential.
 These are in line with earlier research in East Africa by Gebrechorkos et al. (2019b), which had similar factors among the main determinants of irrigation suitability.

-But, future projected climates (RCP 4.5 and RCP 8.5) showed reduction in highly suitable regions, which means that climate change is increasingly eroding irrigation potential.
-Both scenarios showed significant reduction in highly and moderately suitable regions and increasing marginally suitable and unsuitable regions.
+But, future projected climates (RCP 4.5 and RCP 8.5) showed a reduction in highly suitable regions, which means that climate change is increasingly eroding irrigation potential.
+Both scenarios showed a significant reduction in highly and moderately suitable regions and increasing marginally suitable and unsuitable regions.
 This change was most experienced in the western and northern regions of the district, where the hilly landscapes, drainage, and additional distances from the water sources lowered the potential for irrigation.
-Rubeho and Ukaguru mountains, with their rough lands and poorly drained soils, progressively became less favorable, motivated by decreasing rainfalls and a rise in temperature.
+Rubeho and Ukaguru mountains, with their rough lands and poorly drained soils, progressively became less favorable, driven by decreasing rainfalls and a rise in temperature.
 These results are consistent with larger scale climate change projections, where enhanced temperature extremes and changed regimes of precipitation are likely to further exacerbate water shortage in semi-arid areas.